someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

    2022-10-29 00:47:18	TekDek	lol
    2022-10-29 03:27:57	TekDek	@MaryBrown613 haha fr
    ```
    That said, the logs (as shown in the screenshot) do provide some interesting context.
-We can infer that *forgedscammer* was muted by a moderator shortly after his messages, and my fake rain was meant to help him wager out of it.
+We can infer that *forgedscammer* was muted by a moderator shortly after his messages, and that my fake rain was meant to help him wager out of it.
 This is yet another example of a mod potentially witnessing the fake rain and not acting on it!

 3. `2022-11-18 12:31:48	TekDek	thats your second fake rain`: